Snorri1986/MyVehicleServiceApp/README.md

 <b>v1.0</b> is available.
 Added encryption for subscriber's credentials.
 API for login and register process ready to use in production.<br>
 <b>v1.1</b> is available.
 Added simple logging for /register endpoint.<br>
 <b>v1.2</b> is available.
 Minor change for integration ws-mvs-login and mvs-web<br>
 <b>v1.3</b> is available.
-Added loggin for /login and improve loggin process for /register.
+Added loggin for /login and improve loggin process for /register.<br>
+<b>w0.10a1.4d1.3m0.0</b> is available.
+Added new endpoint /restore-password to ws-mvs-login web-service
 Minor change for integration ws-mvs-login and mvs-web in auth process.
 # web
 <b>v0.1</b> is available.
 First initialization and use SpringMVC on project.<br>